Median Income

 Safety Score

-Durham has an average annual temperature of 62°F (17°C).
+Durham enjoys a temperate climate with an average annual temperature of 62°F (17°C).
 Winters average 46°F in January while summers reach 78°F in July.
-Annual precipitation is 27.4 inches.
+The area gets 326 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 27.4 inches (drier than the 38-inch national average).
 Air quality is rated Good with a median AQI of 48.
+The city sits at an elevation of 146 feet.

 Temperature